 2.1 For purposes of this University Policy, graduate students are defined as persons who have been admitted to the Graduate School at Wayne State University and who are actively pursuing graduate or professional degrees.
 Post-baccalaureate students are not graduate students, and are not included under the terms of this University Policy.
 Only graduate students and postgraduate trainees may hold titles defined in this University Policy.

 2.2 Graduate students may be full-time or part-time.
 Full-time graduate students are those who are enrolled for eight or more graduate credit hours during the academic year semesters and two or more graduate credits during the spring/summer semester.
 Part-time graduate students are enrolled for fewer than eight credit hours during academic year semesters and fewer than two credit hours during the spring/summer semester.

 2.3 Graduate student titles defined in this University Police include the following:

 Graduate Scholarship Awardee

 2.4 Postgraduate trainee titles defined in this University Policy include the following:

 2.6 Tuition scholarships may be awarded to facilitate students' academic progress; scholarships are not payment for services rendered.
 A tuition scholarship does not pay for undergraduate credits, audited courses, or courses that are not in the plan of work of a graduate student in good standing.
-Graduate students who are non-Michigan residents may be eligible for assessment of tuition at resident rate tuition.

 3.0 Position Descriptions and Terms and Conditions of Appointment for Graduate Student Titles